1986 John Player Triangular Tournament

 The 1986 John Player Triangular Tournament was a cricket tournament held in Sri Lanka between 5 and 7 April 1986.
 Three teams took part in the tournament: Pakistan, New Zealand and hosts Sri Lanka.
 The tournament ran concurrently with the 1986 Asia Cup and was arranged partly to compensate for the withdrawal of India from the Asia Cup.

 The John Player Triangular Tournament was a round-robin tournament where each team played the other once.
-Each of the three sides won one match each and Pakistan won the tournament on run rate.
+Each of the three teams won one match each and Pakistan won the tournament on run rate.